pranavkb23/AACNestedHW-pranav/README.txt

 the text associated with that image is spoken aloud.
 The user can also create new categories as needed.

-AAC mappings are expected to be in the following format — imgLocation categoryName
+AAC mappings files are expected to be in the following format — imgLocation categoryName
-> imgLocation textSpoken
+>imgLocation textSpoken